layer6ai-labs/DropoutNet/README.md

 The code runs on the [ACM RecSys 2017 challenge dataset](http://2017.recsyschallenge.com/) used in the paper.

-To run the demo, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/recsys2017.pub.tar.gz) In this dataset, we have trained a simple WMF model, whose performance is outlined in the paper.
-The model gives competitive results on the warm dataset but near random results on the cold user or item sets.
-These are compressed in binary form for convenience.
+To run the demo, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/recsys2017.pub.tar.gz).
+With this dataset we have also included a pre-trained Weighted Matrix Factorization model (WMF)\[Hu et al., 2008\], that is used as preference input to DropoutNet.
+WMF produces competitive performance on the warm start but can't be applied to cold start so this code demonstrates how to apply DropoutNet to provide cold start capability to WMF.
+The format of the data is as follows:

 <a name="demo"/>

 ## Running training code

-1. Download dataset above, extract and keep the directory structures.
+1. Download dataset above, extract and keep the directory structure.

 2. run `main.py`
     * for usage, run with `main.py --help`
-    * this script demos DropoutNet on RecSys dataset, producing results outlined in the paper
-    * default setting runs a simple two layer network with appropriate setting
+    * default setting trains a two layer neural network with hyperparameters selected for the RecSys data
-    * default setting uses gpu for training and cpu for inference
+    * gpu is used for training by default and cpu for inference
 3. (Optionally) launch tensorboard to monitor progress by `tensorboard --logdir=<log_path>`

-the output is evaluation of recall at 50,100,...,500 for:
-- warm
-- cold user
-- cold item
+during training recall@50,100,...,500 accuracy is shown every 50K updates for warm start, user cold start and item cold start validation sets

 <a name="notes"/>

 ## Notes

 * Make sure `--data-dir` points to the `eval/` folder, not the root
-* On the machine outlined above, 2 full user batch (50,000 batches with 100 updates each) takes about 14 minutes, reaching approximately 0.45 recall@500 for warm, and 0.30 for both cold user and cold item.
+* On the setup outlined above, 2 full user batches (50,000 batches with 100 updates each) takes approximately 14 minutes.